sanity-io/hydrogen-sanity/package/README.md

 > If you're able to see Presentation working locally, but not when you've deployed your application, check that your session cookie is using `sameSite: 'none'` and `secure: true`.
 >
 > Since Presentation displays your site in an iframe, the session cookie by default won't be sent through.
 You can learn more about session cookie configuation in [MDN's documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#samesitesamesite-value).

+### Troubleshooting

+Are you getting the following error when trying to load your storefront in the Presentation tool?

+> Unable to connect to visual editing.
+Make sure you've setup '@sanity/visual-editing' correctly

+Presentation will throw this error if it can't establish a connection to your storefront.
+Here are a few things to double-check in your setup to try and troubleshoot:

+1. Confirm that you've provided `preview` configuration to the Sanity context.
+2. Confirm that you've added the `VisualEditing` component to your root layout.
+3. If you've followed the instructions above, the `VisualEditing` component will be conditionally rendered if the app has been successfully put into preview mode.
+4. If you're using a session cookie, check your browser devtools and confirm that the cookie has been set as expected.
+5. Since Presentation loads your storefront in an `iframe`, double check your cookie and CSP configuration.

 ## Using `@sanity/client` instead of `hydrogen-sanity`